Call 888-553-6471 or Click to Chat

 Attaching U-Pipe to Hose and Venturi

 What is the shipping time?

 All equipment can be shipped to any destination around the world within 1-2 weeks.
-Please note, customs clearance may add additional time for delivery for international shipments (FlyDive and Jetovator ship from the US, X-Jets ships from China and Zapata ships from France).
+Please note, customs clearance may add additional time for delivery for international shipments (FlyDive and Jetovator ship from the US and Zapata ships from France).

 Do products come with a warranty?

 Equipment issues with the brands we carry is very rare.
 However, Jetpack America stands behind the equipment we sell, so if any problem arises within one year of personal use or three months of commercial use, we will work with the manufacturers to assist in replacing any faulty parts.

 Are hydroflight devices legal in all states/ countries?

 Hydroflight devices are generally considered personal watercraft (PWC) accessories, so they are typically subject to the same requirements for operation, but we recommend contacting the governing body for the body of water where you intend to use the device before flying to ensure there aren’t any specific restrictions.